EUPRIO has the following structure

 - the National and the Deputy National Representatives

-Each European country that has had at least five Members can propose a National Representative to the General Assembly that approve.
-It can propose a Deputy National Representative to the General Assembly that approve when it has had at least twenty Members.
-Where national membership has collapsed or does not exist, the Steering Committee can propose to the General Assembly, that approve, a member for co-operation for a period of two years to build or rebuild the national membership.
+It can propose a Deputy National Representative to the General Assembly when it has at least 20 members.
+Where national membership does not exist, the Steering Committee can propose to the General Assembly a member for co-option for a period of two years to build or rebuild the national membership.
 Where possible, the candidate National Representatives are nominated by their national organisations.
-When this latter is missing, the National Representative is proposed by the informal group of Members of the same country.
+When this latter is missing, the National Representative is proposed by the informal group of members in the same country.

 - membership recruitment and retention